-Once eligible; the selection criteria for placement in a clinical site are as follows:
+Once eligible; the selection criteria for placement in a clinical site are based on the following:

-- 1. Best attendance/punctuality in the class. - 2.
+- 1. Excellent attendance/punctuality in the class. - 2.
 Level of clinical competency in medical assisting, x-ray & ultrasound/vascular procedures. - 3.
-Best overall grade point average. - 4.
-Conduct in the classroom & labs with specific emphasis on interaction with peers/staff. - 5.
-Probation's accrued. - 6.
+Higher overall grade point average. - 4.
+Professional conduct in the classroom & labs with specific emphasis on interaction with peers/staff. - 5.
+Number of probations accrued. - 6.
 Instructor recommendation.